skills/introduction-to-secret-scanning/.github/steps/2-review-alerts.md

 1. When secret protection finds a secret in your repository, the first thing you should do is **disable that secret with the provider**.
 You should assume it has been exposed.

 2. With the secret now inactive, we can update the status of our alert.
 In the top right, select the **Close as** dropdown.
-Choose **Revoked**.

    > 🚨 **Caution:** Do **NOT** close an open alert without performing remediation steps.
 This simply hides the problem and provides a false sense of security.
 It might even trigger additional alerts with your cybersecurity department. 🤦

-3. Enter a useful description of your remediation steps in the comment box, so the audit log can provide critical information later if needed.
+3. Choose the `Revoked` option and enter a useful description of your remediation steps in the comment box.
+This is important so the audit log can later provide critical information if an investigation is required.
 Then choose **Close alert**.
    ![Screenshot of the GitHub Personal Access Token alert, the close alert options are activated and the option "revoked" is highlighted.
 The comment field has been filled in with "secret inactive".](https://github.com/user-attachments/assets/380ed9d1-4b17-41a6-9a96-1fc28dbb91bd)

-4. Now the status display "Closed" and that the audit trail includes our explanation.
+4. The alert status now displays `Closed` and the audit trail includes our explanation.

    <img width="400" alt="image" src="https://github.com/user-attachments/assets/9a1c1bdb-eba7-4ec1-866a-a6ce6df37d8d" />